Gaurav-160/warehouse-frontend/README.md

 ## Description
 This repository contains the frontend of the Warehouse application, built using React.
 This application allows users to [briefly describe what your application does, e.g., manage inventory, track shipments, etc.].
+The goal was to implement a modular design, making the frontend highly dynamic with a React-based UI, and the backend scalable and secure using Django REST framework with JWT authentication and social login integration.
+The sidebar navigation was implemented to be responsive and dynamic.
+Godowns and items are fetched from the backend API, and the data is rendered in a hierarchical structure in the sidebar.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: